Mean-field limit of Non-exchangeable interacting diffusions with singular kernels: Introduction

 The remainder of the compactness argument is standard, except that we shall work on the space of finite signed measures instead of the space of probability measures.
-It is worth mentioning here that the proof of Theorem \ref{thm:uniquepde} for the Biot-Savart law relies on the uniqueness result for the 2D Navier-Stokes equation in \cite{fournier2014propagation}, which is based on \cite{ben1994global,brezis1994remarks}.
+It is worth mentioning here that the proof of Theorem \ref{thm:uniquepde} for the Biot-Savart law relies on the uniqueness result for the 2D Navier-Stokes equation in \cite{fournier2014propagation}, which is based on \cite{ben1994global,brezis1994remarks}. { This direct path to a well-understood macroscopic equation highlights the efficiency of our approach.
+While an alternative route via the extended phase space as in \cite{fournier2014propagation} could be considered, its main advantage, the proof of propagation of chaos, is unattainable in our non-symmetric setting, making such a detour less motivated.}